KHard2Bme/Python-Project-Template/Quant_README.md

 I will later perform Exploratory Data Analysis on the dataset to answer a few questions derived along the way.</b>

- To perform a quantitative analysis we will explore the below statistical concepts:

->note: Statistical concepts will be shown in detail within Jupyter notebook.
+ >note: The App Review Sentiment Analysis and EDA steps will be shown in detail within the Jupyter Notebook.

 # Python Libraries Used